ml4ai/tomcat/docs/developer/message-bus.rst

 There are a number different types of messaging protocols.
-In ToMCAT, we use MQTT, since it is the protocol being used in the ASIST cloud testbed being developed by the SIM2 collaboration (Aptima, ASU, CoS).
+In ToMCAT, we use MQTT, since it is the protocol being used in the ASIST cloud testbed being developed by the SIM2 collaboration (Aptima + ASU + CoS).
 MQTT is a lightweight messaging protocol suitable for embedded computers and IoT (internet of things) systems.